 - Increased body odor

-What causes blood sugar imbalances and insulin resistance?
+Factors that contribute to blood sugar imbalances and insulin resistance include:

 - Poor diet high in refined carbs/sugar